 Government decisions to design local content policies need to be informed by reliable data.
-To support governments in making informed decisions on local procurement, BGR has developed a the LION model, which estimates the market potential for local procurement, based on mining companies’ operational expenditures, for several African countries and for three commodities, namely gold, copper and cobalt.
+To support governments in making informed decisions on local procurement, Germany’s Federal Institute for Geosciences and Natural Resources (BGR) has developed the LION model, which estimates the market potential for local procurement, based on mining companies’ operational expenditures, for several African countries and for three commodities, namely gold, copper, and cobalt.

 The model estimates mining operational expenditure procurement spending for each country from at least 2013 onwards, for all relevant mining companies effectively operating during the periods concerned.
 Data is based on publicly reported cash costs.
 The model allocates procurement spending to 32 product and services categories.

 The BGR model is a tool that allow users to estimate procurement volumes by spending category, compare trends in commodity prices, as well as trends in overall production and cash operating costs, across companies and countries.
 It is an efficient tool to assess national and regional market sizes and to determine what local procurement opportunities exist, therefore providing useful information to governments, investors and suppliers alike.
 It can also be used to support more targeted approaches to local content policies, improved information sharing and lowering investment risks of mining suppliers.

 The current model looks at two regions, covering a total of six countries.
 These are:

 - Four gold producing countries in West Africa, namely Burkina Faso, Cote d’Ivoire, Ghana and Mali; and